Rafferty Asset Management LLC Grows Stock Holdings in Lululemon Athletica Inc. (NASDAQ:LULU)

 Rafferty Asset Management LLC grew its holdings in shares of Lululemon Athletica Inc. (NASDAQ:LULU – Get Rating) by 11.3% in the 2nd quarter, Holdings Channel.com reports.
 The institutional investor owned 23,209 shares of the apparel retailer’s stock after purchasing an additional 2,350 shares during the period.
 Rafferty Asset Management LLC’s holdings in Lululemon Athletica were worth $6,327,000 at the end of the most recent quarter.

 Other institutional investors also recently bought and sold shares of the company.
 OLD National Bancorp IN grew its stake in Lululemon Athletica by 39.4% during the second quarter.
 OLD National Bancorp IN now owns 3,896 shares of the apparel retailer’s stock worth $1,062,000 after buying an additional 1,101 shares during the period.
 Bridgewater Associates LP grew its stake in Lululemon Athletica by 27.4% during the second quarter.
 Bridgewater Associates LP now owns 65,303 shares of the apparel retailer’s stock worth $17,802,000 after buying an additional 14,025 shares during the period.
 Chartwell Investment Partners LLC grew its stake in Lululemon Athletica by 141.4% during the second quarter.
 Chartwell Investment Partners LLC now owns 12,882 shares of the apparel retailer’s stock worth $3,512,000 after buying an additional 7,546 shares during the period.
-BlackRock Inc. boosted its stake in shares of Lululemon Athletica by 1.3% in the first quarter.
-BlackRock Inc. now owns 6,610,763 shares of the apparel retailer’s stock valued at $2,414,447,000 after purchasing an additional 87,610 shares during the period.
+BlackRock Inc. grew its stake in Lululemon Athletica by 1.3% during the first quarter.
+BlackRock Inc. now owns 6,610,763 shares of the apparel retailer’s stock worth $2,414,447,000 after buying an additional 87,610 shares during the period.
 Finally, Mitsubishi UFJ Kokusai Asset Management Co.
-Ltd. boosted its stake in shares of Lululemon Athletica by 11.8% in the first quarter.
+Ltd. grew its stake in Lululemon Athletica by 11.8% during the first quarter.
 Mitsubishi UFJ Kokusai Asset Management Co.
-Ltd. now owns 67,832 shares of the apparel retailer’s stock valued at $24,774,000 after purchasing an additional 7,143 shares during the period.
+Ltd. now owns 67,832 shares of the apparel retailer’s stock worth $24,774,000 after buying an additional 7,143 shares during the period.
 81.11% of the stock is currently owned by hedge funds and other institutional investors.

 Analyst Upgrades and Downgrades

 Several research analysts have recently weighed in on the stock.
+UBS Group upped their target price on shares of Lululemon Athletica from $296.00 to $333.00 and gave the company a “neutral” rating in a research note on Friday, September 2nd.
 StockNews.com assumed coverage on shares of Lululemon Athletica in a research note on Wednesday, October 12th.
 They issued a “hold” rating for the company.
+Cowen upped their target price on shares of Lululemon Athletica from $512.00 to $531.00 and gave the company an “outperform” rating in a research note on Tuesday, August 30th.
 Barclays upped their target price on shares of Lululemon Athletica from $435.00 to $446.00 and gave the company an “overweight” rating in a research note on Tuesday, September 6th.
-Stifel Nicolaus upped their target price on shares of Lululemon Athletica from $381.00 to $400.00 and gave the company a “buy” rating in a research note on Friday, September 2nd.
-Deutsche Bank Aktiengesellschaft upped their target price on shares of Lululemon Athletica from $427.00 to $434.00 and gave the company a “buy” rating in a research note on Friday, September 2nd.
 Finally, Cowen upped their target price on shares of Lululemon Athletica from $505.00 to $512.00 and gave the company an “outperform” rating in a research note on Tuesday, August 30th.
 One research analyst has rated the stock with a sell rating, six have issued a hold rating, eighteen have given a buy rating and one has issued a strong buy rating to the company.
 Based on data from MarketBeat.com, the stock has a consensus rating of “Moderate Buy” and a consensus target price of $400.74.

 Lululemon Athletica Stock Performance